Lenghub1/weather-leng/README.md

 ![Apikey](/src/assets/apikeySs.png)

-change API key to your API key by this website [GetApi](https://home.openweathermap.org/api_keys)
+change the API key to your API key by this website [GetApi](https://home.openweathermap.org/api_keys)

 ## Usage